AdyGCode/SaaS-FED-Notes/session-11/S10-Laravel-v12-BootCamp-Part-10.md

 ![Mobile friendly menu showing Admin link](../assets/admin-page-3.png)

 When a user without the required rights logs in - the option is missing:

 ![Non Admin user - No Link](../assets/admin-page-4.png)

-Plus, if they try going to the route directly...
+Plus, if they try going to the route directly…

 ![Attempt to access directly - 403 Error](../assets/admin-page-5.png)